 Board of Directors

-Karen joined Soroptimist in 1994 as a member of SI Anacortes and then transferred to SI La-Conner in 2000.
-In 2017, she helped launch the Northwestern Region’s online club, SI Cascadia Online.
+Karen joined Soroptimist in 1994 as a member of SI of Anacortes and then transferred to SI of LaConner in 2000.
+In 2017, she helped launch the Northwest Region’s online club, SI of Cascadia Online.
 She loves using technology to simplify collaboration and communication.
 She joined the Laurel Society and the Laurel Legacy program in 2000.
 She served as the SIA 2020 Convention Exhibits Chair, until it was cancelled.
 Her professional experience includes over 25 years in the nonprofit sector, serving as executive director of several organizations.
 After nine years, she “retired” in June from teaching adult learners at the University of Washington.
 An avid traveler, she’s looking forward to exploring new possibilities with all members of the Northwestern Region this biennium.

 District 1 Director